-The Vortex Race 3 is a decent gaming keyboard.
-Its keys are quick to actuate and it feels very responsive.
+The Vortex Race 3 is good for gaming.
+Its keys are quick to actuate, and it feels very responsive.
 It's also one of the better-built keyboards we've seen so far, so it should last you a while.
 However, this version lacks backlighting, although there's one with RGB lighting.

 The Vortex Race 3 is a wired-only keyboard that isn't designed to work with mobile smart devices.

 The Vortex Race 3 is a good keyboard for the office.
 The model we tested has Cherry MX Brown switches, which offer an excellent typing quality with great tactile feedback.
 It's also quiet enough to use in an open-office environment, but going with clicky switches might not be.
 On the upside, it's a very well-built keyboard that should last you for years, and it's also fully compatible with Windows, macOS, and Linux, which makes it very versatile.

 The Vortex Race 3 is a decent keyboard for programmers.
 It has an excellent typing quality and is available with many different Cherry MX switches, so you should find one that suits your needs.
 However, it doesn't have the best ergonomics, although the keycaps have a linear level design which is quite comfortable to type on.
 Programmers should also appreciate the ability to program every key and to create three additional layers.

 The Vortex Race 3 is bad for use with a home theater PC.
 It's a wired-only keyboard with no trackpad, so you need to run a cable from the couch to the computer and a separate mouse for navigation.
 Although our unit doesn't have backlighting, you can get one that does.